Steps¶

 }

-The two most important parts are Status — what happened — and Outputs — what data the step produced.
-Those outputs are written into workflow state and become available to downstream nodes.
+The two most important parts are Status, what happened, and Outputs, what data the step produced.
+For normal successful execution, outputs are written into workflow state and become available to downstream nodes.

 Use the factory helpers¶